Traditional Banks vs. Alternative Lenders: Which Is Better for Business Financing?

-As an added bonus, banks and credit unions often have other offerings for businesses, like bank accounts, merchant services, and business credit cards.
+As a bonus, banks and credit unions often have other offerings for businesses, like bank accounts, merchant services, and business credit cards.
 That makes things convenient for you.
 Plus, some traditional lenders give you discounts when you bundle products (Bank of America, for example, has a Preferred Rewards program).

-Just keep in mind that traditional lenders (in addition to their high application requirements) tend to move slower than alternative lenders do.
+Just keep in mind that traditional lenders (in addition to their high application requirements) tend to move slower than alternative lenders.
 In many cases, you’ll have to apply in person at your lender’s local branch.
 And funding times will range from weeks to months, rather than hours to days.

-Still, if you want low rates on your loans, and you can meet the stricter application requirements, traditional lenders can offer you great deals on business financing.
+Still, if you want low rates on your loans and can meet the stricter application requirements, traditional lenders can offer you great deals on business financing.

 Alternative lenders: Best for younger businesses that need convenience